Beyond the Lectionary Text: 2 Samuel 13:1-22

 by Bill Sytsma

-I love the Brady Bunch.
+I love the TV show The Brady Bunch.
 In almost every episode there is a problem that can be neatly wrapped up in 30 minutes or less.
 Whether it’s a broken vase, a bruised nose, an injured ankle, or a changing voice; the problem is never insurmountable.
 There is no crisis that cannot be overcome by timely advice from engaged parents as well as respectful responses from the children.

 Sometimes, the damage of sin lasts longer than 30 minutes.